 Phone: (618) 235-2700

-Belleville AmeriCorps program, established in 1995, is a partnership between Southwestern Illinois College, Belleville School District #118, the city of Belleville, Franklin Neighborhood Association, 17th Street Neighborhood Association, Lebanon Kids and YMCA of Southwest Illinois.
+Belleville AmeriCorps program, established in 1995, is a partnership between Southwestern Illinois College, Belleville School District #118, Belleville School District #175, the city of Belleville, Franklin Neighborhood Association, 17th Street Neighborhood Association.
 The program supports neighborhood and school initiatives that strengthen the community through service.
 AmeriCorps members serve as tutors, computer coaches, volunteer coordinators, mentors, and summer camp counselors.
 Through service, AmeriCorps members: increase youth academic success through tutoring; provide positive recreational and enrichment activities for youth after school and during the summer; recruit, support and train volunteers to serve organizations in the Belleville area; and develop leadership skills by participating in team-building and service learning activities.

 Western Illinois University